ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/1243669">yf_bmp</a></p>

-Regarding Chinese Mapping, I believe that it evolved from the strong structural focus led by ::tsuka::{ user=106767 }, [kiddly](https://osu.ppy.sh/users/74937), and ::fanzhen0019::{ user=418699 }, alongside other influential branches like ::NatsumeRin::{ user=151679 } and [LKs](https://osu.ppy.sh/users/150768).
+Regarding Chinese Mapping, I believe that it evolved from the strong structural focus led by ::tsuka::{ user=106767 }, ::kiddly::{ user=74937 }, and ::fanzhen0019::{ user=418699 }, alongside other influential branches like ::NatsumeRin::{ user=151679 } and ::LKs::{ user=150768 }.
 In the "modern" era, ::Skystar::{ user=873961 } played a pivotal role; he studied a lot of Chinese styles — I recall him mentioning how his [Rohi - Kakuzetsu Thanatos](https://osu.ppy.sh/beatmapsets/76396#osu/215906) was sent back for revisions multiple times by NatsumeRin, which heavily influenced his early work. fanzhen0019 also remains a cornerstone, as he has continuously reinvented himself from the early days to now, maintaining his status as a benchmark.
 If we’re talking about the modern era, since mapping has become highly saturated, it’s really hard to define Chinese mapping as a single person’s style.
 However, I do believe there are the following defining traits.

 First of all is the structural logic — a logic present in both rhythm and visuals.
 Every slider and circle has a concrete reason for its placement and orientation; it's never arbitrary.
 The rhythm is chosen with intent, maintaining internal consistency from start to finish.
 It's inherently logical.
 Another hallmark is Playability.
 A commonality among these pioneers is their experience with other rhythm games, especially arcade ones.
 They draw from commercial rhythm game design — learning how to make a map "addictive", how to balance complexity with non-traditional rhythms, and how to create "peaks" that make players want to hit that retry button again and again.